Earl Poole Ball: Film career

 Director Peter Bogdanovich included the song I Don't Think I Could Take You Back Again, which was written by Earl Poole Ball and Jo-El Sonnier, in his 1981 film They All Laughed.
 Ball was hired to play piano in the film, and began to take acting lessons.
 He also appeared in a 1981 TV movie with Cash and Brenda Vaccaro called The Pride of Jesse Hallam.
 In 1983, he and Cash worked together on another made-for-TV film Murder in Coweta County with actor Andy Griffith.

 In 1986 Earl moved back to California and found more work in character roles on movies such as Texasville (1990) and The Thing Called Love (1993).

 Austin, Texas

 In 1999 Ball moved to Austin, Texas.
 He continues to write songs, perform and do session work.
-He performs live with several bands including Heybale!, Earl Poole Ball's Rockabilly Blues Band and Earl Poole Ball and The Cosmic Americans.
+He performs live with several bands including Heybale!, Earl Poole Ball's Rockabilly Blues Band, Earl Poole Ball and The Cosmic Americans, and Earl Poole Ball & Friends, with whom he performs a weekly residency at The Continental Club in Austin.